rakshith22-glitch/bullsvsbears/README.md

    build packs to react app in settings.

-   Plain and simple now deply that thing and enjoy !!!!
+   Plain and simple now deploy that thing and enjoy !!!!